Hagia Sophia: Architecture

 Hagia Sophia is one of the greatest surviving examples of Byzantine architecture.
 Its interior is decorated with mosaics, marble pillars, and coverings of great artistic value.
 Justinian had overseen the completion of the greatest cathedral ever built up to that time, and it was to remain the largest cathedral for 1,000 years until the completion of the cathedral in Seville in Spain.

 The Hagia Sophia uses masonry construction.
 The structure has brick and mortar joints that are 1.5 times the width of the bricks.
 The mortar joints are composed of a combination of sand and minute ceramic pieces distributed evenly throughout the mortar joints.
 This combination of sand and potsherds was often used in Roman concrete, a predecessor to modern concrete.
 A considerable amount of iron was used as well, in the form of cramps and ties.

 Justinian's basilica was at once the culminating architectural achievement of late antiquity and the first masterpiece of Byzantine architecture.
 Its influence, both architecturally and liturgically, was widespread and enduring in the Eastern Christianity, Western Christianity, and Islam alike.

 The vast interior has a complex structure.
 The nave is covered by a central dome which at its maximum is 55.6 m from floor level and rests on an arcade of 40 arched windows.
 Repairs to its structure have left the dome somewhat elliptical, with the diameter varying between 31.24 and 30.86 m.

 At the western entrance and eastern liturgical side, there are arched openings extended by half domes of identical diameter to the central dome, carried on smaller semi-domed exedrae, a hierarchy of dome-headed elements built up to create a vast oblong interior crowned by the central dome, with a clear span of 76.2 m.The theories of Hero of Alexandria, a Hellenistic mathematician of the 1st century AD, may have been utilized to address the challenges presented by building such an expansive dome over so large a space.
 Svenshon and Stiffel proposed that the architects used Hero's proposed values for constructing vaults.
 The square measurements were calculated using the side-and-diagonal number progression, which results in squares defined by the numbers 12 and 17, wherein 12 defines the side of the square and 17 its diagonal, which have been used as standard values as early as in cuneiform Babylonian texts.

 Each of the four sides of the great square Hagia Sophia is approximately 31 m long, and it was previously thought that this was the equivalent of 100 Byzantine feet.
 Svenshon suggested that the size of the side of the central square of Hagia Sophia is not 100 Byzantine feet but instead 99 feet.
 This measurement is not only rational, but it is also embedded in the system of the side-and-diagonal number progression (70/99) and therefore a usable value by the applied mathematics of antiquity.
-It gives a diagonal of 140 which is manageable for constructing a huge dome like that of the Hagia Sophia.
+It gives a diagonal of 140 which is manageable for constructing a huge dome.